 Three credits.

 Interdisciplinary focus on the effect of landscape pattern on environmental processes and conditions and the influence of disturbance and underlying geomorphology on landscape pattern.
 Consideration of landscape ecology principles in planning and management of pattern and processes in which conservation and production land uses are intermingled.

+5535.
+Remote Sensing Image Processing

+Three credits.
+Prerequisite: A course in remote sensing of the environment.

+A variety of related topics that include the physical processes involved in remote sensing and various image processing methods.
+The labs will be primarily focused on how to use image processing software (e.g., ENVI) to analyze satellite imagery.

+5545.
+Quantitative Remote Sensing Methods

+Three credits.
+Prerequisite: A course in remote sensing image processing.

+Quantitative remote sensing methods for solving real-world problems, and methods for quantitative analysis of remotely sensed imagery plus various remote sensing applications.

 5555.
 GPS Surveying